Almas00222/CMOS-Circuit-Desgin/Day2/README.md

 <img width="987" height="473" alt="image" src="https://github.com/user-attachments/assets/cbe1cdbb-8b18-4c19-97c6-be3e4244fb34" />

 Let us take Vgs-Vt=Vgt because we will be taking Vgs as large values.
 Current equation we will be using as shown above, For lower values of Vds we will neglect the 'lambda' term.</br>
-There is one more technology paramter which is "Vdsat", it is the velocity of gate when the device just enters the Velocity saturation region.</br>
+There is one more technology parameter which is "Vdsat", it is the velocity of gate when the device just enters the Velocity saturation region.</br>
 <img width="831" height="212" alt="image" src="https://github.com/user-attachments/assets/2e70d7d1-4891-4488-90e8-93f9b5f1322c" />

 <img width="1026" height="536" alt="image" src="https://github.com/user-attachments/assets/724c8f7e-e772-4006-9f39-05d7a8e06b56" />